 Long before players like Paulo Dybala, Zinedine Zidane and Alessandro Del Piero made their names with the Old Lady, there was the era in the 1980s under the direction of the shrewd Giovanni Trapattoni.
-This era for the Bianconeri is regarded as the most successful in their history, trumping even their recent Scudetti spree.
+This era for the Bianconeri is regarded as the most iconic in their history, trumping even their recent Scudetti spree.
 Trapattoni had been in charge of the Turin giants since 1976, but it wasn’t until 1980 that he really kicked on and made Juventus a force to be reckoned with.

-Trapattoni had been a legendary figure in Italian football even before his managerial heydey.
-He had a successful career in the red and black of AC Milan, making over 250 appearances in the Rossoneri midfield, winning two scudetti and two European Cups amongst several other impressive honours.
+Il Trap had been a colossal figure in calcio long before his managerial heydey.
+He had a successful career in the red and black of AC Milan, making over 250 appearances, winning two Scudetti and two European Cups amongst several other impressive honours.
 His early managerial career with AC Milan wasn’t as impressive.
 Initially with the youth team for two years, he was promoted to senior management in 1974, but failed to do anything noteworthy.
 He moved to Turin and Juventus in 1976, and built a team that ruled Italy with an iron fist.

-Trapattoni’s revolution in Turin began in 1980 with the signing of Irishman Liam Brady from Arsenal for a reported fee of £500 000.
-Having already won two scudetti before the turn of the decade, Trapattoni felt the signing of Brady could bolster the side and take Juventus to the promised land of a European Cup success.
+Trapattoni’s revolution in Turin began in 1980 with the signing of Irishman Liam Brady from Arsenal for a reported fee of £500,000.
+Having already won two titles before the turn of the decade, Trapattoni felt the signing of Brady could bolster the side and take Juventus to the promised land of a European Cup success.

-An offensive midfielder, Brady donned the number 10 in Turin and won the hearts of many with his intuitive style of football.
-Juventus were already possessing a whole host of talented players but were lacking the one man that would provide them with that additional spark – a trequartista.
+An offensive midfielder, Brady donned the number 10 in Turin and won the hearts of many with his intuitive style.
+Juventus were already possessing a host of talented players but were lacking the one man that would provide them with that additional spark – a trequartista.
 Brady gave them that.

-The 1980-81 Serie A campaign was by no means a pushover.
-Juventus faced competition from capital side AS Roma as well as Inter Milan and Napoli.
-All four sides had fought from the start for the title and were unable to perform consistently over the course of the season.
+The 1980/81 Serie A campaign was by no means a pushover.
+Juventus faced competition from capital side Roma as well as Inter and Napoli.
+All four had fought from the start for the title but were unable to perform consistently over the course of the season.
 The decisive moment for Juve occurred in the 22nd week of the season in a game against Perugia at home.
-Staring at the jaws of defeat by trailing to a Giovanni De Rosa strike, it was Liam Brady who rescued the side by calmly converting a spot-kick under pressure.
-A last-minute winner from Domenico Marocchino was enough to seal the win and Juventus would go on from there.
+Staring at the jaws of defeat by trailing to a Giovanni De Rosa strike, it was Brady who rescued the side by calmly converting a spot-kick under intense pressure.
+A last-minute winner from Domenico Marocchino was enough to seal the win and Juventus would pish on from there.

 A key cog in this Juventus side was the presence of midfielder Marco Tardelli.
-Hard-hitting yet elegant, Tardelli exemplified the catenaccio system, which emphasises defence, and made a name for himself in doing so.
-Often regarded as the best in the world in his role at the time, Tardelli was also well known for his powerful shot, tireless energy and undying work rate for his side.
+Hard-hitting yet elegant, Tardelli exemplified the catenaccio system and made a name for himself in doing so.
+Often regarded as the best in the world in his role at the time, Tardelli was also well known for his powerful shot, tireless energy and work rate for his side.
 He joined in 1975 and was an important member of the team when they won Serie A honours in 1977 and 1978.
 If Juventus were to make further progress, Tardelli was going to be at the centre of things.

-Juventus started the 1981-82 Serie A season with the hope of retaining their championship and winning their 20th title.
+Juventus started the 1981/82 Serie A season with the hope of retaining their crown and winning their 20th title.
 Success would grant them a second yellow star above their logo and become the first Italian side to achieve the illustrious honour.
 Their nearest challengers were Fiorentina, who were looking forward with optimism after a change in ownership.

 Flavio Pontello had purchased La Viola in 1980 and instantly stamped his authority in Tuscany.
 His changes included a new logo and anthem – which disappointed many – but that would be forgotten with his willingness to spend to improve Fiorentina on the pitch.
 Some of his high-profile purchases included Daniel Bertoni from Sevilla and Francesco Graziani from Torino, who would add a new dimension to the side.

-They took Juventus all the way that season, fighting them to the title until the final day of the season.
+They pushed Juventus all the way that year, fighting them for the title until the final day of the season.
 It wasn’t until a serious injury to star playmaker Giancarlo Antognoni that their challenge started crumbling.
-On the deciding day of the season, Fiorentina were unjustly denied a goal against Cagliari, while Juventus and Liam Brady converted a dubious penalty to win their game and the league.
+On the decisive final day of the season, Fiorentina were cruelly denied a goal against Cagliari, while Juventus and Brady converted a dubious penalty to win their game and the league.
 A rivalry was born there, with Fiorentina feeling they had a moral victory over the Bianconeri.

 Paolo Rossi was a forward on the rise in Italy.
 Having started his career at Juventus, it was spells at lowly Vicenza and Perugia that earned him his name.
-Relatively short and not as technically gifted as other traditional Italian centre-forwards, it was Rossi’s never-say-die attitude that made him a fan favourite – not to mention his heroics for his country in the World Cup of 1982 where he helped Italy go all the way and was the tournament’s top scorer as well as the Ballon d’Or winner that year.
+Relatively short and not as technically gifted as other traditional Italian centre-forwards, it was Rossi’s never-say-die attitude that made him a fan favourite – not to mention his heroics for the Azzurri in the World Cup of 1982, when he helped Italy go all the way.
+He was tournament’s top scorer as well as the Ballon d’Or winner that year.

 The quarter-finals bought a clash against defending champions Aston Villa, who were going through the best phase in their history.
 In the away game, Rossi scored within the first minute to deflate the Birmingham side’s hopes.
 However, Gordon Cowans’ equaliser just minutes after the break restored parity.
 Villa couldn’t take a draw to Turin, however, as Zbigniew Boniek’s strike just eight minutes settled matters.